Energy

 At 3.2°C, the floods and heatwaves making headlines today become the baseline, not the exception.

-It's four years away.
-The targets set for 2030 were the mechanism to keep 1.5°C alive.
-At current pace they will not be met.
-The question has shifted: not whether we overshoot 1.5°C, but by how much — and whether action can accelerate before the feedback loops take over.
+2030 is four years away.
+The question has shifted from whether we overshoot 1.5°C to by how much — and whether action can accelerate before the feedback loops foreclose the choice.

 The window to limit overshoot is still open.
 Barely.
 And it's closing faster than the pledges are moving.